colemanbroad/progen/dagc.typ

 #set heading(numbering: "1.")
 #import "@preview/fletcher:0.5.8" as fletcher: diagram, edge, node

+#let question(bod) = [
+  #v(1em)
+  #align(center)[#bod]
+  #v(1em)
+]

 = Program generation methods

 - Forward
-- Forward + tail weight
+- Forward + tail weight (a generalization of Forward)
+- Backward
 - Dataflow-first
-- Backward
 - Margin-guided (aka "tree-based")
-- Two-level
+- Two-level (this is really an idea for program combinators, not direct generation.)
+- Trait-based (customers impl traits with known semantics)

 _Each approach leads to a different distribution of programs._

 == Forward sampling <forward>

-Program generation is currently performed one line at a time ("forward") by sampling
+Program generation is currently performed one line at a time ("forward") by

-+ a random fragment from the catalog
++ sample a random fragment from the catalog
-+ a random tuple of existing, appropriately typed syms as arguments.
++ sample a random tuple of existing, appropriately typed syms as arguments
++ reject the fragment if the arguments don't exist.

+_Does this give a flat distribution across the set of possible programs?_

+No, it doesn't.
+This process leads to a bias where fragments that are easier to insert

 == Forward + tail weight